search2026/leetcode_python/README.md

 The test cases uses the default `pytest` framework.

-use `python -m unittest` to run all tests use `coverage run -m pytest tests` to run test coverage tests.
+use `python -m unittest` to run all tests use `pytest --cov=solutions tests/` to run test coverage tests. use `coverage html` to generate code coverage reports in html to `htmlcov/index.html`.

 ## Code Layout